-Our treatment protocol is the result of over 7 years’ experience taking the organic route.
-We’ve seen excellent results, with most women seeing a return to normal menstrual flow, and over hundreds of women able to conceive again.
+Our treatment protocol results from over 7 years of experience taking the organic route.
+We’ve seen excellent results, with most women seeing a return to normal menstrual flow, and hundreds of women able to conceive again.

 See examples below;

-Regardless of the stage of Asherman’s Syndrome you are presenting.
-The Kit is an holistic therapy put together by Plan B Wellness Limited to permanently eradicate all forms of scar tissues and pelvic adhesions.
+Regardless of the stage of Asherman’s Syndrome, you are presenting.
+The Kit is a holistic therapy put together by Plan B Wellness Limited to permanently eradicate all forms of scar tissues and pelvic adhesions.

 We have decided to do this after discovering that adhesions are increasingly becoming a leading cause of infertility among women of child-bearing age, all over the world.

 As previously said, we exclusively use natural and organic remedies.
 If nothing else, unlike a surgical operation, you may rest assured that there will be no negative side effects from using it.

 The therapy comprises of the use of anti-inflammatory herbs, customised home-made organic recipes based on your personality and lifestyle as well as diet control to get rid of scar tissues, restore healthy monthly period and at the same time boost your fertility.

 Kindly click on the link below for more details about how the Remedy works and how to get it.